Heavy periods

 Diagnosis

-First, it is important to find out how much blood is being lost during the menstrual cycle.
-It may not be possible to measure the exact amount, but it can at least be estimated.
-One way is to count how many pads or tampons are needed on the different days during one period – or how often you have to empty your menstrual cup.
-It can help to keep track for one or two months, for example by keeping notes in a diary.
+First, it's important to find out how much blood you typically lose during your period.
+Although it may not be possible to measure the exact amount, you can at least estimate it.
+One way is to count how many pads or tampons you need on the different days of one period, or how often you have to empty your menstrual cup.
+It can be helpful to keep track for one or two months – for example, by keeping notes in a diary.

-To find out what is causing heavy periods, the womb is usually examined first.
-The doctor palpates (feels) the womb and does an ultrasound to look at it.
+To find out what is causing heavy periods, the doctor will usually start by examining your womb.
+They palpate (feel) the womb and do an ultrasound scan to look at it.
 Sometimes a hysteroscopy is recommended as well.
-This is a procedure in which a tiny camera is inserted into the womb.
+This is a procedure where a tiny camera is inserted into the womb.

 A blood test can show whether the heavy periods have caused anemia.
-The test can also measure the amount of certain in the blood that affect the lining of the womb and the menstrual cycle.
+If it's thought that a hormonal imbalance might be part of the problem, the blood can also be tested to measure the amount of certain that affect the lining of the womb and the menstrual cycle.

 Your personal situation and the type of symptoms you notice can give your doctor further important clues about possible causes.
-So you should tell your doctor about any illnesses you have, illnesses that run in your family, medications you are taking, weight problems and whether you are particularly stressed.
+For this reason, it's also important for the doctor to know about any illnesses you have, illnesses that run in your family, medications you are taking, and any psychological stress that might be affecting you.

 Treatment

-The treatment options for heavy periods depend on the cause:
+The treatment options for heavy periods depend on what's causing them:

-• Medication: There are special medications that can reduce bleeding.
+• Medication: Medications containing tranexamic acid can reduce bleeding.
 Many women also take painkillers that lower the amount of bleeding a little too.
 Known as non-steroidal anti-inflammatory drugs (NSAIDs), these medications include ibuprofen and diclofenac.
-Acetylsalicylic acid (the drug in medicines like Aspirin) is not suitable for treating heavy periods, though.
+Acetylsalicylic acid (the drug in medicines like Aspirin) is not suitable for treating heavy periods because it decreases blood clotting, which can make your periods even heavier.

-• Treatment with : Contraceptives like birth control pills or hormonal IUDs (coils) reduce menstrual bleeding by inhibiting the growth of the lining of the womb.
+• Treatment with : Progesterone tablets and contraceptives like birth control pills or hormonal coils (IUDs) reduce menstrual bleeding by making the lining of the womb grow less.

-• Surgery: If heavy periods are causing a lot of problems and the woman no longer wants to get pregnant, the lining of the womb can be removed or destroyed (endometrial resection or ablation).
-The removal of the womb itself (hysterectomy) is a bigger operation.
-It is only considered if a woman's periods are very heavy and a big problem in everyday life.
-Surgery can also be used to remove fibroids, or other non-cancerous tissue growths in the womb.
+• Surgery: If heavy periods are causing a lot of problems and you don't want to have any (more) children, the lining of your womb can be removed or destroyed in a procedure known as endometrial resection or ablation.
+Removing the whole womb (hysterectomy) is a more major operation.
+This is only considered if a woman's periods are very heavy and a big problem in her daily life.
+Surgery can be done to remove fibroids, or other non-cancerous growths from the womb, too.

-Your treatment options will also depend on whether you still want to have children.
-The most effective treatments limit a woman's ability to get pregnant – either temporarily, like the pill, or permanently, like the surgical removal of the womb (hysterectomy).
+Your treatment options will also depend on whether you want to have (any more) children.
+The most effective treatments limit a woman's ability to get pregnant – either temporarily, like the pill, or permanently, like surgery to remove the womb (hysterectomy).

 Everyday life

-Heavy periods can affect many activities and make you feel tired or exhausted.
+Heavy periods can affect many activities and make you feel tired and weak.
 The bleeding itself can also be bothersome or embarrassing.
-But there are ways to cope better with it in everyday life.
-For instance, on days when the bleeding is particularly bad, you could make sure that you're always close to a toilet or you could use a sanitary pad as well as tampons or a menstrual cup.
-It may be a good idea to always keep some spare sanitary products at work or in your handbag, just in case.
-Wearing dark trousers or skirts can help if you're worried about getting bloodstains on your clothing.
+But many women find ways to cope with heavy periods in daily life.
+For instance, on days when the bleeding is particularly bad, you could make sure that you're always close to a toilet, or you could use tampons as well as sanitary pads or period underwear.

 Beckermann MJ, Perl FM.
 Frauen-Heilkunde und Geburtshilfe.
 Integration von Evidence Based Medicine in eine frauenzentrierte Gynäkologie.
 Basel: Schwabe; 2004.

 National Institute for Health and Care Excellence (NICE).
-Heavy menstrual bleeding: assessment and management.
-January 2017.
-(NICE Guidelines; Volume NG88).
-2020.
+Heavy menstrual bleeding: assessment and management (NICE guidelines; No. NG88).
+2021.

-Sriprasert I, Pakrashi T, Kimble T et al. Heavy menstrual bleeding diagnosis and medical management.
+Sriprasert I, Pakrashi T, Kimble T, Archer DF.
+Heavy menstrual bleeding diagnosis and medical management.
 Contracept Reprod Med 2017; 2: 20.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.